Menoponidae: Ecology

 Lice in the family Menoponidae, due to their ability to feed on blood, are often the first parasites found on birds, especially birds with nidifugous young.
 Nidifugous young are born with feathers and therefore are particularly susceptible to lice in the family Menoponidae.
 Menoponidae lice frequently have a wider range of distribution among species.
 In a study of 25 heavily infested birds in India, lice in the family Menoponidae were the most-common parasites.

 Species of interest

 Menacanthus stramineus – An ectoparasite of domesticated chickens and turkeys and the most common louse found on poultry worldwide.
 Eggs hatch in 4–5 days with a 14-day period required for maturatation from nymph to adult.
 Adult females can deposit approximately 1.5 eggs per day for 12.5 days.

 Menopon gallinae – Louse commonly found on domesticated chickens and guinea fowl.
 Their common name, the shaft louse, is given due to their habit of resting on feather shafts when undisturbed.
 When disturbed, lice of these species will quickly run onto the body to avoid the threat.
+To study the transition of louse host-switching from birds to mammals, as the likeliest earliest diverging lineage of parasitic lice the 155MB genome of this species was sequenced for comparative genomics studies.